1. About this privacy code

 3.4.
 By you contacting us by other methods other than the website

-The website provides various telephone and fax numbers and email addresses for you to contact us.
-We will collect information from you through any of these methods.
+The website provides a contact form for you to contact us.
+We will collect information from you through this method.

 We may also collect other information you supply to us after your initial contact with us.

 4. What personal information we collect, and why

 The information we collect about you will depend on the nature of your business with us but will be used for one or more of our purposes.
 Here is a brief description of the information we collect and how we use it.

 4.1.
 Information you give us on your own initiative